 All guests sailing from Miami on MSC Armonia will either be required to participate in the people-to-people experiences, qualify for one of the other 12 categories of authorized travel to Cuba, or hold a specific license issued by OFAC.

 Can I use US Dollars in Cuba?

 When exploring Cuba, American currency will not be accepted and cannot be used on shore.
-American passengers cannot use American currency or credit cards in Cuba.
+American passengers cannot use American currency, credit cards or ATM cards in Cuba.